n8ta/bare-rb/README.md

 # BARE-RB

-WIP Implementation of the BARE message protocl in Ruby
+WIP Implementation of the BARE message protocol in Ruby

 Bare spec: